BenjaminAnding/ENGL365PROJ4/index.markdown

 layout: home
 ---
 # Welcome to ULL CompSci Planner!
 If you're a computer science student at ULL and you're confused about which courses to take when, then you're in the right place.
+Use the navigation bar on the left to find out more about each class.
-Let's start with the flowchart of core CMPS classes:
+Here's the core classes of CMPS flowchart for handy reference:
 ![](/assets/flowchart.png)